The 1980s were all like ...

 And sure, we have the MCU exploring mature topics and being exposed to kids, but those reinforce things like teamwork and perseverance.
 All we ever learned in the '80s was that literally nothing, not even our dreams, were safe.

 All of the movies below are movies that were marketed to kids in the 1980s, and that most modern parents would never show to their kids today, and probably demand their removal from the internet.

-And this isn't some "oh kids used to be tougher but now everyone gets a participation trophy” kind of thing — these movies are absolutely terrifying.
+And this isn’t some “oh kids used to be tougher but now everyone gets a participation trophy” kind of thing—these movies are absolutely terrifying.

 The Dark Crystal — 1982

 The Dark Crystal has become one of the most beloved cult films from its time.
 But it came out just before CGI was good enough, and cheap enough, to use in more movies, and after Jim Henson’s studio was already really good at puppets and whatnot.

 The result is the stuff of nightmares.